Learning Center

 Every building has its own constraints, and your overhead crane needs to fit in perfectly.
 Rather than offering standard solutions with no assessment or site survey, we design customized structures that optimize your workspace while respecting the constraints of your environment.

-These works are carried out by our sister company, Premium Industrial Structures, which specializes in industrial structural reinforcement.
+Only an engineer can perform a structural capacity analysis.
+They will then be able to determine the necessary corrections, if needed, such as reinforcing certain structural members.
+These modifications can be carried out by our sister company, Premium Industrial Structures, which specializes in industrial structural reinforcement.

 Some structural modifications require validation or design by a qualified engineer.